twelvesec/RogueLDAP/README.md

 # RogueLDAP

-This is a lightweight Rogue LDAP server which is a modification of the  [JNDIExploit-1](https://github.com/gysf666/JNDIExploit-1).
+This is a lightweight Rogue LDAP server which is a modified version of the  [JNDIExploit-1](https://github.com/gysf666/JNDIExploit-1).